Moduli of stable sheaves supported on curves of genus three contained in a quadric surface: Classification of sheaves

-\begin{proposition} Let $\F$ be an extension as in (\ref{generic_extension}) without zero-dimensional torsion, for a curve $C$ of bidegree $(2, 4)$ and a subscheme $Z \subset C$ that is the intersection of two curves of bidegree $(1, 0)$, respectively, $(0, 3)$.
+\begin{proposition} Let $\F$ be an extension as in (\ref{generic_extension}) without zero-dimensional torsion, for a curve $C$ of degree $(2, 4)$ and a subscheme $Z \subset C$ that is the intersection of two curves of degree $(1, 0)$, respectively, $(0, 3)$.
 Then $\F$ gives a point in $\MM$.
 Let $\MM_2' \subset \MM$ be the subset of such sheaves $\F$.
 Then $\MM_2'$ is closed, irreducible, of codimension $2$, and can be described as the set of sheaves $\F$ having a resolution of the form

 with $\f_{11} \neq 0$, $\f_{12} \neq 0$. \end{proposition}